 To meet this demand and to save costs, some manufacturers developed the technique of “stack cutting.”
 Up to eight puzzles could be stacked on top of each other and all cut at the same time.

-There is a Guinness World Record for the largest commercial jigsaw puzzle in the world, both in number of pieces and finished size.
+Check out the Guinness World Record for the largest commercial jigsaw puzzle in the world, both in number of pieces and finished size.
 The puzzle, “Memorable Disney Moments,” contained 40,320 pieces and measured about 22 1/2 feet wide by 6 1/2 feet high, and weighed in at 43 pounds

 HEALTH BENEFITS FOUND IN PUZZLES